mcbeaniee/cart253/topics/mod-jam-frog-jack/planning.md

 - If the user clicks the mouse
     - If the tongue is still inside the frog's mouth
         - Launch the tongue
+- if the user touches a fly
+    - game over state
+        - calculate score
+        - calculate high score
+        - calculate bonus
+        - provide reset and flavor text
+        - capture background
+- if the user restarts the game
+    - reset game to original state
+    - update high score text and reset variables
+- if the user eats a fly
+    - take away bonus.